-Gates, guardhouses, barriers or other development designed to regulate or restrict public access shall only be allowed in conjunction with a public funicular in Planning Area 1 providing mechanized public access from the County beach parking lot to the beach.
+Gates, guardhouses, barriers or other development designed to regulate or restrict public access shall only be allowed in conjunction with the STS a public funicular in Planning Area 1 providing mechanized public access from the County beach parking lot to the beach.
 Only public vehicular access may be restricted.
 Public pedestrian and bicycle access shall not be restricted.
-If the funicular becomes inoperable for more than 3 consecutive scheduled operating days or is closed or made inoperable indefinitely or for any sustained time period for any reason, any gate, guardhouse, barrier or other development that regulates or restricts public vehicular access into Planning Area 2 shall be opened, removed or otherwise made inoperable such that public vehicular access is no longer regulated or restricted for the duration of the period the funicular is unavailable for public use.
+If the STS funicular becomes inoperable for more than 3 consecutive

+Schedule operating days or is closed or made inoperable indefinitely or for any sustained time period for any reason, any gate, guardhouse, barrier or other development that regulates or restricts public vehicular access into Planning Area 2 shall be opened, removed or otherwise made inoperable such that public vehicular access is no longer regulated or restricted for the duration of the period the STS funicular is unavailable for public use.
 Signs shall be posted at the entrance to Planning Area 2 declaring the terms leading to the availability of public vehicular access through Planning Area 2.
-During the periods that Planning Area 2 is required to be open to public vehicular access, signs shall be posted at the entrance to Planning Area 2.
-During the periods that Planning Area 2 is required to be open to public vehicular access, signs shall be posted at the entrance to public vehicular access, signs shall be posted at the entrance to public vehicular access, signs shall be posted at the entrance to public vehicular access, signs shall be posted at the entrance to public vehicular access, signs shall be posted at the entrance to public vehicular access, signs shall be posted at the entrance to public vehicular access, signs shall be posted at the entrance to public vehicular access, signs shall be posted at the entrance to Planning Area 2, and at other locations as reasonably necessary for public notification, that declare the availability of public vehicular access.
+During the periods that Planning Area 2 is required to be open to public vehicular access, signs shall be posted at the entrance to Planning Area 2, and at other locations as reasonably necessary for public notification, that declare the availability of public vehicular access.